 The former tech giant said that in a regulatory filing Wednesday that the cookie caper is likely linked to the “same state-sponsored actor” thought to be behind a separate, 2014 data breach that resulted in the theft of 500 Million user accounts.”

-“News broke yesterday that Dridex, one of the most destructive banking Trojans in the financial cybercrime landscape, recently underwent a version update which has equipped the malware with new capabilities known as AtomBombing.
+“News broke yesterday that Dridex, one of the most destructive banking Trojans in the financial cybercrime landscape, recently underwent a version update which has equipped the Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. with new capabilities known as AtomBombing.

 Researchers from IBM X-Force discovered that Dridex now has a new sophisticated injection technique and evasive capabilities which are already active in the wild, being used in online banking attacks in Europe.”